pruthakjani5/Diamond-Price-Prediction-Project/README.md

 ## Dataset

-We used the **[Gemstone Price Prediction Dataset](https://www.kaggle.com/datasets/colearninglounge/gemstone-price-prediction)** from Kaggle.
+I used the **[Gemstone Price Prediction Dataset](https://www.kaggle.com/datasets/colearninglounge/gemstone-price-prediction)** from Kaggle.
 It contains approximately 193500 records of cubic zirconia attributes, providing a comprehensive base for training and testing our models.

 ### Dataset Highlights: